mpcox/3D_contact_distribution/README.md

 Example files are included in this distribution.
 Note that due to GitHub file size upload limitations, the sparse matrix example file provided only contains contacts for chromosome 1.
 Contacts for genes outside chromosome 1 will thus return as zero.
 For proper usage, a full sparse matrix for the entire genome should be used.

-The script also requires three global variables: the window ('bin') size used to create the sparse matrix of 3D contacts; the maximum number of pairwise contacts to consider in the gene-of-interest subset and Monte Carlo simulated gene set; and the number of iterations to be used for the Monte Carlo simulations (typically 10<sup>4</sup> to 10<sup>5</sup>).
+The script also requires four global variables: the window ('bin') size used to create the sparse matrix of 3D contacts; the maximum number of pairwise contacts to consider in the gene-of-interest subset and Monte Carlo simulated gene set; the number of iterations to be used for the Monte Carlo simulations (typically 10<sup>4</sup> to 10<sup>5</sup>); and the summary statistic for comparison (the default is 'mean' with alternative 'median').
 The 'max.number' setting is needed because pairwise comparisons increase exponentially as each new gene is added; for large gene subsets, it may be necessary to limit the number of pairwise comparisons being considered.

 Exemplars for all these inputs are shown in the worked example below.